enznear/codex_test/README.md

    - **Gradio**: upload a single Python file or a zip archive containing your Gradio app.
 The backend will run the first `.py` file it finds in the uploaded directory.
    You can use `examples/gradio_app.py` as a starting point; it simply launches on the provided port.
 The proxy rewrites the path prefix so no extra `root_path` argument is needed.
    - **Docker**: include a `Dockerfile` in the uploaded directory or archive.
 If a `Dockerfile` is present the backend treats the app as a Docker project and builds it with `docker build`.
    - **Docker tar**: upload a tar archive created with `docker save`.
-The agent loads the image and runs it with GPU access using `docker run --gpus all --network host`.
+The agent loads the image and runs it with GPU access using `docker run --gpus all`.

 2. **Send a request**
   - Via the frontend: open `http://localhost:8000` in a browser and select a file to upload.